samueldsingh/data-engineering/interview_questions/15-oops.md

 In this example, the `__init__` method initializes the `radius` attribute, and based on the `radius`, it calculates and initializes the `area` attribute for each `Circle` object.
 This ensures that each `Circle` object has its own radius and area, encapsulating this logic within the class.

 ## 8. Importance of self

+- `self` is a default variable that stores the memory address of the instance of the current class. `self` becomes the first method for the instance and constructor method.
+- `self` is used to represent the instance of the class itself.
+- With `self`, we can access the attribute and the method of the class in python.
+- While calling instance method using object, first object will be passed as argument to the self parameter.

 The `self` parameter is a crucial aspect of object-oriented programming (OOP) in Python.
 It is a convention used to refer to the instance of the class within its own methods.
 Understanding the importance of the `self` parameter is essential for properly working with instance variables and methods in Python classes.
 Here are the key reasons why the `self` parameter is important: